 I am spending nearly an hour most mornings on personal development, and then I write out some more on my goals.
 I do a few stretches.
 Then if it’s a weekday, I move to writing out my task list.

-My present book reading is: Your Dream Life Starts Here by Kristina Karlsson.
-This is a good book for setting all your goals and taking action.
+Your Dream Life Starts Here by Kristina Karlsson is a good book for inspiring you to set all your goals both small and large.

-My audio reading at the moment is: Booked Solid (Michael Port) and The Power of Vulnerability (Brene Brown).
+My audio reading at the moment is: Booked Solid (Michael Port) and Tamed.

 2. Make a Task List